-Ms. Vibha Padalkar is the Managing Director and Chief Executive Officer of HDFC Life, India.
-Vibha has been associated with HDFC Life since August 2008.
-She qualified as a member of the Institute of Chartered Accountants of England and Wales in 1992, and is also a member of the Institute of Chartered Accountants of India.
-Prior to her appointment at HDFC Life, she worked in varied sectors, such as global Business Process Management, global FMCG, and in an international audit firm.

-Over the years Vibha has been the recipient of various awards which includes the 'CA Business Leader - For Large Corporates - BFSI' at the 15th ICAI Awards by The Institute of Chartered Accountants of India.
-She has also been felicitated with awards by ET Prime Women Leadership Awards, IMA India, and has been recognised as one of the 'Top 30 Most Powerful Women in Business' by Business Today for four consecutive years.
-In 2021, Vibha was recognised as one of the 'Most Powerful Women in Business' by Fortune International and Fortune India magazines.
+Ms. Padalkar qualified as a member of the Institute of Chartered Accountants of England and Wales in 1992 and is also a member of the Institute of Chartered Accountants of India.
+Over the years Ms. Padalkar has been the recipient of various awards which includes the 'CA Business Leader - For Large Corporates - BFSI' at the 15th ICAI Awards by The Institute of Chartered Accountants of India.
+She has also been felicitated with awards by ET Prime Women Leadership Awards and IMA India.
+Business Today has recognised Ms. Padalkar as one of the 'Top 30 Most Powerful Women in Business' for five consecutive years, from 2018 to 2022.
+In 2021, Ms. Padalkar has been recognised as one of the 'Most Powerful Women in Business' by Fortune International magazine.
+Fortune India has featured Ms. Padalkar in their list of 'Most Powerful Women' for 2021 and 2022.